 “The people who work in the health and social care industry have always been an inspiration, not just during the pandemic, and these awards are our way of thanking them for their incredible dedication and skill.

-The shortlisted nominees are featured in Oxford Mail’s supplement, out today Thursday, April29, and on the awards website.
+The shortlisted nominees were featured in Oxford Mail’s supplement, out on Thursday, April 29, and on the awards website.

 The awards ceremony will be held on the paper’s Facebook page on May 21 at 7pm.